Actions

 Your code never leaves your computer.
 Baton runs locally with no accounts required.
 The one optional cloud feature is AI-generated workspace titles and branch names — enabled by default, easy to turn off in settings.
 When on, your first prompt (not code) is routed to one of a few highly trusted providers that don't train on your data: Google Vertex, Google AI Studio, Mistral, or DeepInfra.
 Inference cost is on us — no API key needed.
 Baton never stores your prompts.
 You can also bring your own key or disable this entirely.
 The AI agents you run (Claude Code, Codex, etc.) connect to their own APIs directly, same as if you ran them in any other terminal.

 Any agent that runs in a terminal.
-Claude Code, Codex CLI, OpenCode, and Gemini CLI have first-class support with features like smart notifications and one-click MCP setup.
-You can also configure any custom command — if it runs in a shell, it works in Baton.
+Claude Code, Codex CLI, OpenCode, and Gemini CLI have first-class support — smart notifications and one-click MCP setup work out of the box.
+Baton also ships ready-to-run presets for Cursor CLI, GitHub Copilot CLI, Aider, Amp, Qwen Code, Mistral, Goose and more.
+For any other agent, a self-integration skill lets the agent wire up its own notifications and MCP server in a single prompt.
+And you can always configure a fully custom command — if it runs in a shell, it works in Baton.

 Yes.
 Every workspace is backed by a real directory on disk with a built-in shortcut to open it directly in VS Code, Cursor, Windsurf, or Xcode.
 You can also point any other editor at the worktree path.
 Baton manages the git branches and agent orchestration; your IDE handles editing.